amirulalfaris/Intel-CKT-Training-git-Repo/README.md

 <img width="421" alt="image" src="https://user-images.githubusercontent.com/121993910/212855483-96dd272d-d8ac-4019-82bb-f100c34ea9c5.png">

- + In Ideal case we assume that the channel Length is constant .
+ + In Ideal case we assume that the current and channel Length is constant .
 But in real case it is change due to channel length modulation effect.
  + When the applying the VDS voltage until the VDS > VDS(sat) the transistor operate in saturation region .
  + The depletion region at the drain terminal extends laterally into the channel, reducing the effective channel length .
  +  some typical ID versus VDS curves with positive slopes in the saturation region due to channel length modulation .
+ + Vds increase L will be decrease and current will be increase .

  **Fabrication**

    <img width="530" alt="image" src="https://user-images.githubusercontent.com/121993910/212855972-3be7b525-3328-465b-be7d-f5ac3164c997.png">

+ **Voltage**
 + Across PVT the threshold voltage as will get affected .
++ Threshold voltage depends on voltage across oxide + voltage accross depletion region
++ voltage across oxide depends on thickness on the oxide .
++ Voltage across depletion region depedns on the doping concentration p-substrate  and depletion volt .

+ **Fabrication**

 + For imperfection farbication process of oxide , the thickness of the oxide itself may be varied.
 + The greather the thickness of the oxide the higher will be the threshold Voltage .
++ As substrate doping increases , threshold voltage increases as well .
++ q=CV q = 2qEsiNaFi(t)

 **Temperature**

+ + Mobility decrease as temperature increase . the carrier does not move smoothly.
  + As temperature increase the thershold voltage also increase .
  + Current decreases as temperature increases.